HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 <details>
 <summary>On Windows:</summary>

-The automatic installation on Windows guides you through these steps:
+The automatic installation on Windows guides you through the following steps.
+You can also [watch a video tutorial](https://youtu.be/aUoZ4b3B9qU).

 1. **Docker Desktop installation:**